bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

    previous step are fixed, compute the expected values of the latent variables (or more often a *function* of the expected values of the latent variables).
-2. **Maximization Step**: Given the values you computed in the last step (essentially known values for the latent varibles), estimate new values for :math:`\theta^t` that maximize a variant of the likelihood function.
+2. **Maximization Step**: Given the values you computed in the last step (essentially known values for the latent variables), estimate new values for :math:`\theta^t` that maximize a variant of the likelihood function.
 3. **Exit Condition**: If likelihood of the observations has not changed much, exit; otherwise, go back to Step 1.